gsuttie/AzureResources/README.md

 * Share on twitter using #AzureCommunityResources and #azurefamily
 * Help us make this more useful with ideas etc
 * Any questions ping Gregor https://twitter.com/Gregor_Suttie or Richard https://twitter.com/Pixel_Robots

+Checkout the Exam folder for information about most of main the Azure Exams.